Friendship Force of Baton Rouge

 Picture

-Our day started early on Thursday, April 10, beignets and cafe' au lait at Coffee Call before departing to Henderson, Louisiana, about 45 miles away where we visited the office of Mayor Sherbin Collette for a talk on the Atchafalaya River Basin and what is being down to save it.
+Our day started early on Thursday, April 10, with beignets and cafe' au lait at Coffee Call before departing to Henderson, Louisiana, about 45 miles away where we visited the office of Mayor Sherbin Collette for a talk on the Atchafalaya River Basin and what is being done to save it.
 Everyone loved his Cajun accent and discussion of local politics.
 Next we toured the Rip Van Winkle Gardens on Jefferson Island which were named in honor of Joseph Jefferson who was famous for playing the part of Rip Van Winkle on stage over 4500 times and in 1870 built a hunting lodge on the island.
 Because of a freeze and rare 8 inches of snow early this year, the gardens weren't as pretty as usual in the spring but people enjoyed the setting.
 As we drove away toward Avery Island we were able to see several Roseate Spoonbills at the nearby rookery.

 Avery Island is home of the famous Tabasco hot sauce.
 The company was founded by Edmund Mcllhenny in 1868 and is still family owned and operated.
 He adopted the label “Tabasco” which is a word of Mexican Indian origin believed to mean” place where the soil is humid" or "place of the coral or oyster shell."
 Upon arriving we first went to the 1868 Restaurant where our Ambassadors experienced Louisiana specialties of red beans and rice, chicken sausage gumbo, and crawfish etouffee.
 After lunch there was time for everyone to shop in the huge Tabasco store where they got to sample many of the Tabasco products.
 We then took the VIP Tour consisting of 4 buildings that took us through the Tabasco museum, pepper garden, aging process of peppers where they are stored in barrels, and finally the bottling process.
 Our Guide was excellent.
 In 1862 Avery Island also became home of the first rock salt mine.